learn-co-curriculum/dsc-scraping-concerts-lab/README.md

 ## Objectives

 You will be able to:
-* Scrape events from a website
-* Follow links to those events to retrieve further information
-* Clean and store scraped data
+* Create a full scraping pipeline that involves traversing over many pages of a website, dealing with errors and storing data

 ## View the Website